-It is less than a perfect Christmas Eve for Meredith, an abused wife and mother and Cole, her twelve-year-old handicapped son.
-Their husband and father, in a frenzy of rage, has just battered Meredith inflicting damage to the side of her face, smashed all the land line telephones, and taken Meridith's cell phone before fleeing the house.
+It is less than a perfect Christmas Eve for abused wife and mother Meredith, and her twelve-year-old disabled son Cole.
+Their husband and father, after a frenzy of rage, has fled the house.
+He battered Meredith inflicting damage to the side of her face, smashed all the landline telephones, and took Meridith's cell phone before fleeing the home.

-The quarry, in his bleeding struggle to keep moving with his bundle secure, while he flees through the back streets near the historic district singles out the one-story adobe house were Meredith and Cole wait for their chance of escaping from their predicament.
-The quarry, the bundle in his good arm, and Meredith and Cole come face to face.
-The quarry's immediate problems are caring for the bundle, which is indeed a newborn baby, and winning the trust of Meredith and Cole.
+The quarry struggles to keep moving, and his bundle secure while fleeing through the historic district back streets.
+He singles out the one-story adobe house where Meredith and Cole wait for a chance to escape from their predicament.
+The quarry gripping his tiny bundle comes face to face with Meredith and Cole.
+His immediate problems are caring for the newborn baby swaddled in his arm, and winning the trust of Meredith and Cole.

-This quick-to-read novel makes an excellent holiday gift for mystery and thriller aficionados on anyone's list.
-I can also highly recommend the trilogy featured below.
-Word of warning: Make sure the recipient doesn't all ready own the novels!
+This quick-to-read novel makes an excellent holiday gift for mystery and thriller aficionados.
+Word of warning: Make sure the recipient doesn't already own this book.